Get involved in scrutiny

 There are a number of ways that you can be involved in the work of scrutiny.
 You can

-Speaking at Scrutiny Committee
+Speaking and Providing Evidence at Scrutiny Committee

 You can either provide written evidence or speak at the scrutiny committee meeting.
 All speakers are limited to 5 minutes unless advised otherwise by the Chair.
 If there are a number of representations to speak on an issue the number of speakers will be determined by the Chair, usually up to a maximum of three.
 This does not include requests from Caerphilly County Borough Councillors, which are determined by the councils' constitution.
+We ask that all participants at scrutiny committee meetings treat each other with respect and curtesy.

 You may also find your practical guide to scrutiny useful.